mparisi20/dolmatch/README.md

 however, as `dolmatch` will parse the symbols from the ELF object's `.symtab` section instead.
 Also, the "address" of a function from an ELF object is its starting offset in the `.text` section.

-This program may allow one to use a DOL with a symbol table to migrate symbols to another DOL for which no symbol table is available.
+This program may allow one to use a DOL with a symbol table (`searchDol`) to migrate symbols to another DOL for which no symbol table is available (`targetDol`).
 This can be useful when it is likely that both DOLs were linked with the same object code libraries, such as those which may be provided by a common SDK.